 The admission test will start from November 25 to 29.
 In the tests, the aspirants will face negative marking while 0.25 (point two-five) numbers will be cut for every wrong answer, he added.

 Meanwhile, the tests of thirty three departments will be held under eight units.
+2,275 students instead of 1,695 will be able to be enrolled into the university from this academic year due to increasing eight new departments.

 Aspirants have been asked to apply for the admission tests in time while the registration process was started from midnight of October 15.
 It will continue till November 10.
 To confirm the registration, admission seekers will have to pay taka 500 through Dutch Bangla Mobile Banking (Rocket), said IU registrar office sources.